Habersham Winery wines

 Raise a glass to Georgia's booming (and surprisingly diverse) wine industry at one of dozens of vineyards.

-Call it "Nappalachia."
+Call it Nappalachia.
 From Atlanta, steer your car north on US-19 and in a couple of hours, you'll find yourself in the thick of Georgia wine country, with six wineries located in and around Dahlonega.
-Hop east a few miles and you'll hit Helen, home to another half-dozen wineries.
+Go east a few miles and you'll hit Helen, home to another half-dozen wineries.
 The industry has come a long way since Georgia's first wineries began opening in the early 1980s.
 According to Georgia Wine Producers, the state is now home to 57 licensed wineries, nearly double the number from 10 years ago.
 That number is expected to double again over the next decade.

 “When Habersham Winery began 35 years ago, we were one of the only ones around,” says Emily DeFoor, general manager at Habersham Vineyards & Winery and president of Georgia Wine Producers.
 “As Georgia has grown culturally and population-wise, the wine culture has really developed and grown at the same time.”